Friday, October 4, 2024

 A snow couloir to our right was cut off from us by an open bergschrund which Kaufmann did not admire, so we took to the rocks on our left, which became more and more difficult as we advanced.
 It was impossible to avoid dislodging loose stones, so we shortened up the rope in order that the stones sent down by Kaufmann, who was often immediately over my head, might not acquire too high a velocity before coming into contact with my skull, and that I might not immolate Boss, who was often vertically beneath my feet.
 At last we came to a ledge beyond which advance was impossible.
 Kaufmann reached it, we slacking out rope to him; but he had to lower his knapsack to us ere he could effect his retreat.
 We descended to the snow slope, and, cutting steps along over the bergschrund, gained the foot of the couloir, which we found very steep; but after an hour's step-cutting we reached the top and stood on the first bit of rock we had met with for nearly 2,000 feet upon which it would have been possible to lie down.
 Selecting it for our night bivouac, we set down the knapsacks, which had proved weary burdens to us in our long climb.

 The way ahead was still undiscovered, so, without any delay, we proceeded to scramble upwards, it being impossible to get round in the wished-for direction to the right.
 Climbing once more became very difficult.
-We were now 8,000 feet above the sea, and the rocks we had climbed, hoping that they would prove the topmost ridge, only brought us to some great vertical slabs of sandstone, which looked very doubtful.
+We were now 8,000 feet above the sea [Ed: 2440m], and the rocks we had climbed, hoping that they would prove the topmost ridge, only brought us to some great vertical slabs of sandstone, which looked very doubtful.
 Boss and I sat down on a crag and let Kaufmann go on to see if we could ascend any farther.
 He set aside his axe and carefully climbed to the top of a crag from which he could see over the ridge immediately above us.
 It was a perilous climb.
 Finally he got stuck, and singing out to us to guide him in his descent, as the rocks overhung, he cautiously wriggled down the clefts, and satisfied us that we were again brought to a stand.

 27 February 1882: Stuck